etosch/remodel/README.md

 There is the potential for race conditions between multiple processes operating on the same file and recording their status to the `.remodel/logdone` directory.
 However, since each command is in a file named by the target's name and the pid of the processes executing the command within, such scenarios can be detected post-build.

 The REMODEL file cannot handle nested double quotations in commands.

+The graph type is not currently used.
+I had wanted to do something like check the md5 of the remodel file.
+Not sure this is worth doing.